-It was also an eye opener for me and the motivation to look closer at the project’s long term impact.
+It was also an eye opener for me and the motivation to look closer at the project’s long term impact of this youth project in Uganda.
 With the support of Jacobs Foundation and in cooperation with the HRNS team in Uganda, I was able to carry out a qualitative post-implementation evaluation and a follow-up to the tracer studies from 2014 and 2015.
 This allowed us to compare whether the positive changes reported in the final evaluation in 2017 and anecdotally shared by the lady I met were indeed sustainable.

 A group discussion with parents and community elders in one of the villages

 Proven long-term impacts of a youth project in Uganda